-- Investigator/caseworker meets with complainant, respondent, and witnesses - Referrals are made - An outcome letter, which includes document agreements, discussion, referrals, etc., is distributed to relevant parties - Referrals for Disciplinary Action or follow ups are made - Case Completed
+- · Investigator meets with complainant, respondent, and witnesses - An outcome letter, which includes document agreements, discussion, referrals, etc., is distributed to relevant parties - Once a mutually satisfactory resolution is met between the complainant and respondent, the Investigator will consider the matter final. - Referrals for Disciplinary Action or follow ups are made and the case is completed.

-Disciplinary Conference:
+Resolution Conference:

-- Meetings with complainant, respondent, and witnesses - Investigator will investigate the incident further and make determination and document the outcome - Conduct Staff will send out an outcome letter, with implemented sanctions (if applicable) to relevant parties - The investigator/caseworker will track sanctions, if applicable, or follow-up with referrals made.
-The incident is Human Resources.
-After completion of the proceedings, the resolved and is pending sanctions - · Case completed
+- Meetings with complainant, respondent, and witnesses - Investigator will investigate the incident further and make determination and document the outcome - Conduct Staff will send out an outcome letter, with implemented sanctions (if applicable) to relevant parties - The investigator will track sanctions, if applicable, or follow-up with referrals made.
+The incident is resolved and is pending sanctions - · Case completed